carsonmagee/ProjectPortfolio/README.md

 # Resume Projects - Carson Magee

 Welcome to a presentation of portfolio projects created by Carson Magee.
 Below, you will find a short desciption and direct link to each of my projects created in various programming languages.
-I believe you will find my work useful to your company.
+I believe you will find my skills shown through my work useful to your company.

 ## C++